 Other countryside options (and there are lots of things to do near Alghero, as you can see if you zoom out the map), include a vacation rental.
-HomeAway offers over 200 Alghero Vacation Rentals, almost 100 in town.
+VRBO offers over 300 Alghero Vacation Rentals.

 Marked on the map are places to go for excursions, like archaeological sites and the famous grotto shown below.